liatrio/gratibot/README.md

 Terraform.
 After a change passes CI checks and is approved by reviewers, it can be merged into main.

-Merging to main will automatically kick off a deployment to Gratibot's non-prod environment, which corresponds to the 'gratibotdev' bot inside of Liatrio's Slack workspace.
+Merging a commit (must follow [conventional commit standards](https://www.conventionalcommits.org/en/v1.0.0/)) to main will automatically kick off a deployment to Gratibot's non-prod environment, which corresponds to the 'gratibotdev' bot inside of Liatrio's Slack workspace.